IvoSchols/dart_sampler/README.md

 - `List<T>.sample({Distribution? distribution, Random? random})`
 - `Map<K,V>.sample({Distribution? distribution, Random? random})`
 - `Iterable<T>.sample({Distribution? distribution, Random? random})` — sample an element from any Iterable<T>.
 This will iterate and sample with probability `1/n`.

+- `String.sampleMany(int n, {Distribution? distribution, Random? random})` - sample `n` elements and return a list
+- Also implemented for List, Map, and Iterable.

 # Testing
 Run all tests with: